RegisSalesRA/django_e-commerce-books/README.md

 ## A new project ecommerce based in python/django

-### Before We start we must do account in stripe site
+### Before We start we must create account in stripe site

 Access

 - Stripe.com
 - Create your own account
-- Make and cofig your own account
+- Make and config your own account
-- Try get api
+- Try get api like this image shows you

     <img src="static/readme/ApiKeys.png" alt="Rest Form">